Energy Technology List home

 • Water Heating Energy Efficiency’ (ηwh) is the ratio between the useful energy in the water provided and the energy required for its generation, expressed as a percentage.

-• Load profile is a given sequence of water draw-offs, as specified in in Annex III, Table 1 of Commission Regulation (EU) No 814/2013 “Ecodesign requirements for water heaters and hot water storage tanks”.
+• Load profile is a given sequence of water draw-offs, as specified in in Annex III, Table 1 of Commission Regulation (EU) No 814/2013 “Ecodesign requirements for water heaters and hot water storage tanks” and Annex VII, Table 3 of Commission Regulation (EU) No 812/2013 “energy labelling of water heaters, hot water storage tanks and packages of water heat and solar devices”.

 1.4 Measurement and Calculations